amrmarey/owncloud-k8s/README.md

 - `owncloud-namespace.yaml`: Namespace definition.
 - `owncloud-secret.yaml`: Secrets for sensitive data.
-- `mariadb.yaml`: MariaDB deployment manifest.
+- `mariadb.yaml`: MariaDB 10.11 deployment with health checks and resource limits.
-- `redis.yaml`: Redis deployment manifest.
+- `redis.yaml`: Redis 6 deployment with health checks and resource limits.
 - `configmap.yaml`: ConfigMap for OwnCloud configuration.
-- `owncloud.yaml`: OwnCloud deployment manifest.
+- `owncloud.yaml`: OwnCloud 10.16 deployment with health checks and resource limits.
 - `owncloud-ingress.yaml`: Ingress resource for external access.

 ## 🌐 Accessing OwnCloud

 After deployment, access OwnCloud through the URL specified in the `owncloud-ingress.yaml` file.
 Ensure DNS is correctly set up to route to the Ingress Controller's external IP.

+Default credentials (⚠️ **Change these in production!**):
+- **Username**: admin
+- **Password**: admin

+## ⚠️ Important Notes

+- **ownCloud 10.x End-of-Life**: ownCloud 10 will reach EOL on **December 31, 2025**.
+Plan migration to ownCloud Infinite Scale (oCIS) for continued support.
+- **Security**: Change default passwords in `owncloud-secret.yaml` before deploying to production.
+- **Resource Limits**: Adjust resource requests and limits based on your workload requirements.
+- **Persistent Storage**: Ensure your cluster has a StorageClass that supports dynamic provisioning.

 ## 🤝 Contributing